General information

 • a.
 Subject to the agreement of the appropriate departments, up to a maximum of 4 term-courses of core Education courses can be counted towards a BA degree.

 • b.
-Some core Education courses (ED 3031, ED 3041, ED 3051, ED 3063 ), as well as ED 3561 and ED 4562 for Arts students who are registered in the Certificate in Teaching English as a Second Language (CTESL) Program, can be counted as Arts elective credits, up to the maximum of 4 term-courses.
+The core Education courses (ED 3031, ED 3041, ED 3092, ED 5032 ), can be counted as Arts elective credits, up to a maximum of 4 term-courses.
 Methods courses in Education are not eligible for Arts elective credits.
 Non-core Education courses which are similar to Arts courses, may be considered for Arts elective credit on an individual basis by the Dean of Arts.

 • c.
-All courses successfully completed in Humanities (designated HUM), Social Science (designated SOCS), University (designated UNIV), Business Administration (designated BA), and Hospitality and Tourism (HTM) count towards a BA degree, provided that UNB course program regulations are met.
+All courses successfully completed in Humanities (designated HUM), Social Science (designated SOCS), University (designated UNIV), and Business Administration (designated BA), count towards a BA degree, provided that UNB course program regulations are met.
 HSCI 2001 and NURS 4144 may be approved as general electives towards the BA degree with permission from the Dean.

 1. A student may not take more than 6 courses in any term without the written permission of the Dean.